Canon 80D vs T5i

-The Canon EOS 80D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were announced, respectively, in February 2016 and March 2013.
+The Canon EOS 80D and the Canon EOS Rebel T5i (labelled Canon 700D in some countries) are two digital cameras that were officially introduced, respectively, in February 2016 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 80D has a resolution of 24 megapixel, whereas the T5i provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The 80D has a resolution of 24 megapixels, whereas the T5i provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 80D and the Canon T5i is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 80D – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the 80D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T5i is notably smaller (9 percent) than the Canon 80D.
 Moreover, the T5i is markedly lighter (21 percent) than the 80D.
 It is worth mentioning in this context that the 80D is splash and dust resistant, while the T5i does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.